bpffjl/dreams-and-plans/poems/awld-gysydd-2.md

-# awld gywydd 2 - end of father's dat
+# awld gywydd 2 - end of father's day

 father's day today\
 we play as it rains\